gouskova/oecalc/README.md

 ...

-The segments over which O/E is calculated are passed to the function as a comma-separated list.
-For example,
+The segments over which O/E is calculated are passed to the function as a space-separated list, as follows:

-"a, e, i, o, u"
+"a e i o u"

 or